UGPROJECTS-2023/FCP-CSC-18-1008/README.md

+# FCP/CSC/18/1008
-# FCP/CSC/18/1008   Online crime reporting system
+# Online Crime Reporting System
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
 # NOTE: Internet connection is required to run this code and ensure to copy your case ID while reporting a crime